 Send your request for a consultation, including a brief description of the problem, issue, challenge, or opportunity you are seeking advice on, to email@example.com You will receive a reply putting you in touch with a peer consultant well positioned to help you address your needs.

 You and your consultant will work together to decide on the best way to approach your question together, whether that’s through document sharing, brainstorming sessions, a classroom observation, or something else.

 Consultations are confidential and non-evaluative: They do not inform official performance reviews or reappointment, tenure, promotion, or award decisions.
 They are also purely advisory, meaning that the ultimate decision as to whether and to what extent to put consultants’ feedback into action is entirely a matter for faculty consultees to decide for themselves.

 In partnership with the Office of Institutional Research and Assessment and the Drake Curriculum Analysis Committee, the Center for Teaching Excellence offers up to five program-level pedagogy development consultations each semester.
-Credential-granting academic program directors or chairs are invited to contact the Center’s director, Renee Cramer, with “Program Consultation” in the subject line, to request consultation on matters pertaining to pedagogical and didactic challenges and opportunities.
+Credential-granting academic program directors or chairs are invited to contact the Center’s director, Jimmy Senteza, with “Program Consultation” in the subject line, to request consultation on matters pertaining to pedagogical and didactic challenges and opportunities.